Stony Mountain AMS is located 5.5 km west of the community of Conklin, AB, near a provincial fire tower (55.621408, -111.172686).

 The Stony Mountain station contains analyzers that continuously measure sulphur dioxide (SO2), reduced sulphur compounds (TRS), ozone (O3), nitrogen dioxide (NO2), nitric oxide (NO), nitrogen oxides (NOX), total hydrocarbons (THC), non-methane hydrocarbons (NMHC), methane (CH4) and fine particulate matter (PM2.5).
 Temperature, wind speed and direction, relative humidity, solar radiation, precipitation and surface wetness are also continuously measured.

-At Stony Mountain, WBEA operates samplers for the non-continuous parameters PAHs, VOCs, ions, coarse and fine particulate matter and precipitation on behalf of Environment Canada and AEMERA.
+At Stony Mountain, the WBEA operates samplers for the non-continuous parameters PAHs, VOCs, ions, and coarse and fine particulate matter on behalf of Environment and Climate Change Canada.

 |Time of Data:|

 All air quality monitoring data displayed on this site by the Wood Buffalo Environmental Association is directly from monitoring equipment output signals.
 Displayed data is generally indicative of ambient conditions, however, it has not been reviewed, validated, nor processed for baseline drift and other fluctuations by qualified technicians.
 Final processed and validated data values may vary from values displayed on this site.
 A displayed value of 'n/d' indicates air monitoring data is not available at the corresponding time due to scheduled maintenance and/or instrument calibration.
 Charted data is locked to the range of the analyzer by default, and can be unlocked by the appropriate control.
 To access quality-checked and validated historical data, please visit the Alberta Government's airdata warehouse: http://airdata.alberta.ca/